did-app/memo/README.md

 - [x] View the contact page for a unknown identifier,
   - [x] start conversation
   - [x] Update conversation state in client for the new contact
-- [ ] View the contact page for a direct conversation you are participating in
+- [x] View the contact page for a direct conversation you are participating in
+  - [x] See contact information
+  - [ ] Send futher memo
+  - [ ] Update conversation state in client with sent memo

 ### From the homepage see conversations that you are participating in